 These should not be adhesively bonded to the package and should readily separate from the package when ground.
 They should be made from materials that float in water such as PP or HDPE.
 If adhesives are used to affix attachments, their selection should consider the adhesive criteria within this document.
 Two test protocols are available:

 Examples include metal foils and metalized substrates that sink in water as well as metal sprayer balls and springs.
 In the recycling process these items are either identified and removed along with their PET component in the early stages, thereby causing yield loss, or they pass into the recycling process causing a contamination issue.
 Since they are heavier than water they sink with the PET in the float-sink tank.
 Many of these items are too small to be removed with machinery designed to remove metal such as eddy current and optical separators.
 Springs in particular unravel and become entangled in filtering screens throughout the recycling process.
-One test protocol is available:

 Paper attachments are detrimental to recycling